Code-Institute-Submissions/globeconnections/README.md

 ## USER STORIES:

-- *The reason behind creating this website is to allow site navigators to choose a package for their next holiday that is best suited to their individual requirements.*
+- *The reason behind creating this website is to find my next holiday destination as a customer.*

 ## (a) SCOPE: